-Our county has 220,380 parcels that include both residential (homes, condominiums, and apartments) and non-residential business (hotel, retail, etc.) properties.
-Utilities and railroads are valued by the State Board of Equalization across multiple parcels.
-Approximately 15,600 business personal property accounts (machinery and equipment) are taxable where it has established "permanent status"; while vessels (boats) are assessed where moored, and aircrafts are taxed at the location of the airport.
+The county's secured roll includes 220,642 parcels including residential (homes, condominiums, and apartments) and non-residential business properties (hotel, retail, agricultural, etc.).
+Our roll does not include public utility and railroad properties which span multiple parcels; these are assessed by the State Board of Equalization.
+Our unsecured roll includes some 16,000 personal business property accounts (machinery and equipment), assessed where they have established "permanent status", as well as water vessels (boats), assessed where they are moored, and aircraft, assessed at their home airport.

-Reappraisal based on ownership changes and new construction typically account for the major increase in valuation change each year.
+Reappraisals based on ownership changes and new construction typically account for the major portion of roll value increase each year.
 The annual inflationary adjustment also contributes to the increase in base value.